renatopp/liac-arff/README.rst

 - Supports read and write the descriptions of files;
 - Supports missing values and names with spaces;
 - Supports unicode values and names;
-- Fully compatible with Python 2.7+ and Python 3.5-3.8;
+- Fully compatible with Python 3.6+;
 - Under `MIT License <http://opensource.org/licenses/MIT>`_

 --------------